 We can restrict disclosure of your information if your doctor feels that granting access would disclose information likely to cause serious harm to your physical or mental health or that of another individual, and where you do not already know the information.
 Or where granting access would disclose information relating to or provided by a third party who could be identified from the information, and who has not provided consent for it to be released.

 2. Right to restrict or object to the use of your information

 We cannot share your information with anyone else for a purpose that is not directly related to your health without your consent.
-Patients have the right to restrict the processing of their personal information for secondary purposes through NHS Digital's National Data Opt-Out.
+Patients have the right to restrict the processing of your personal information for secondary purposes through NHS Digital's National Data Opt-Out.
 More information is available here.

 The right to restrict processing of healthcare data can only be exercised in the following circumstances:

-- the accuracy of the data is contested
+- the accuracy of the data is contested;

 - the processing is unlawful.